lsst-dm/dmtn-183/index.rst

 Schema documents also need to be stored, but their total size will be negligible.
 A single version of the schema is several hundred kilobytes.
-We expect the schema to change very rarely, less than 10 times per year, so the total is likely to be well under 1 gigabyte per year.
+We expect the schema to change very rarely, less than 10 times per year, so the total size of schema documents is likely to be well under 1 gigabyte per year.

 Existing Requirements
 ---------------------